Azure/pcs-cli/CONTRIBUTING.md

-pcs-cli is essentially a TypeScript project (it's structure should look very familiar to those that had dabbled with TypeScript projects before).
-Development dependencies are all resolved via `npm`, so obviously you'll need to have a TypeScript and Node.js development environment setup.

-Once that is in place, have a look at `scripts` within `package.json` to look through the convenience  scripts already in place that you can use via npm.
-The entrypoint to start development should now be obvious to you.

 We'll be glad to accept patches and contributions to the project.
 There are just few guidelines we ask to follow.